bkoz/3d-image-classification/README.md

 Error from server (InternalError): error when creating "resources/07-mymodel-seldon-deploy-from-quay.yaml": Internal error occurred: failed calling webhook "v1.vseldondeployment.kb.io": Post "https://seldon-webhook-service.odh.svc:443/validate-machinelearning-seldon-io-v1-seldondeployment?timeout=30s": service "seldon-webhook-service" not found
 ```

-This can happen after ODH has been re-installed into a differnent project.
+This can happen after ODH has been re-installed into a different project.
 To fix it delete the old webhook.

 ```
 oc get MutatingWebhookConfiguration,ValidatingWebhookConfiguration -A